vectara/vectara-docs/www/docs/api-reference/search-apis/interpreting-responses/scores.md

 but scores above around 2.5 or so tend to be pretty good, though we advise users to test with their own data and some sample queries.

-Note that the reranker is *currently* English-only, so if you get very low scores, you might want to check that your content is in English and disable the reranker where that isn't the case.